Contents

 The manager must communicate the agreed localised sickness absence reporting procedure if this differs from the suggested policy approach.

 Messages must not be left with unauthorised persons.
 Text or email messages are not an acceptable form for the employee to advise their manager of an absence.
-In the event that this is the only form of timely contact due to the manager not being available a follow up telephone call should be made as soon as possible to confirm the message left.
+In the event that this is the only form of timely contact due to the manager not being available a follow-up phone call should be made as soon as possible to confirm the message left.

 Employees are required to give the following information:

-• during the first seven days, if the date of return is not known, they are required to telephone each day, unless agreed otherwise between the employee and their manager
+- during the first seven days, if the date of return is not known, they are required to phone each day, unless agreed otherwise between the employee and their manager

 Ensure that the appropriate certification documents are submitted on time.
 Failure to do so may result in loss of pay and would be a breach of this policy, which may lead to the disciplinary policy being invoked.